Andysm21/ACL_Fogration_FE/README.md

 # Fogration Courses
-The theme of the website, is to create a complete Online Learning System.
+The purpose of ths website, is to create a complete Online Learning System.
 An Online Learning System which is a web application through which users can enroll to pre-recorded courses online which is given by certified instructors.
+The content is delivered through videos and assessment for each course is done through online mcq exams.
+The website abide by a flexible learning solution where users self-pace their learnings and can start by any chapter in the course they want but still the website sort the recommended chapters order.
+This allows the user to tailor their learning program based on their time and need.

 ## Technologies: